Albuser/Cluster-Scales/README.md

 - **twoOctaves.txt**: Same as above, but the scale is two octaves instead of one.

-To break down a single row of the output, here's an example:
+Here's an example of a line from the above files:

 `1st E,  Lydian     ------------------ 2  harmonics/open strings: ['E 0  (open)', 'E 12 (harm)']`